Biziebrain/alx-system_engineering-devops/0x01-shell_permissions/README.md

 8-Jame Bond sets permission to other user only
 9-John Doe sets the mode of the file hello
-10-mirror permissions sets the mode as the same 11-directories oermissions adds execute permission to all subdirectories of the current directory of the owner
+10-mirror permissions sets the mode as the same 11-directories oermissions adds execute permission to all subdirectories of the current directory of the owner 12-directory permissions creates a dir called my_dir